Division of Whitlam

 The Division of Whitlam is an Australian electoral division in the state of New South Wales.

-Whitlam is a predominantly middle and working-class electorate that covers 2,966 square kilometres in the southern Illawarra and the Southern Highlands.
+Whitlam is a predominantly middle-class and working-class electorate which covers 2,966 square kilometres in the southern Illawarra and the Southern Highlands.

-The current MP is Carol Berry, a member of the Australian Labor Party.
-It was previously held by Stephen Jones, also a member of the Australian Labor Party.
-Jones was born in Wollongong and was a trade union official before first being elected to Parliament in 2010.
+It was created in 2016 and has since been held by the Australian Labor Party.
+Its current Member of Parliament (MP) has been Carol Berry since the 2025 federal election.
+It was previously held by Stephen Jones, who was first elected in 2010 in the now-former seat of Throsby.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 2016, it covered areas similar to the previous Division of Throsby.
+These areas included the eastern half of Wingecarribee Shire, such as Mittagong, Bowral, Moss Vale and Berrima, and areas surrounding Lake Illawarra in Wollongong City and Shellharbour City.
+Unlike Throsby, Whitlam covered the entire area of Shellharbour City.
+At the 2024 redistribution, Whitlam gained the balance of Wingecarribee Shire from Hume and lost areas north and east of Lake Illawarra to Cunningham.

-Whitlam includes Shellharbour City, Wingecarribee Shire and part of Wollongong City, including Dapto.
+Since 2025, Whitlam includes the entirety of Shellharbour City and Wingecarribee Shire, and the south-western part of Wollongong City, including Dapto.
+Most of the division's boundaries are co-extensive with the northern, western and southern boundaries of Wingecarribee Shire and the southern boundary of Shellharbour City.

 Whitlam has a strong working-class character due to the presence of industries such as steelmaking, coal mining and stevedoring in the Illawarra.